-The ARC's office hours are as follows: 9am-5pm, Monday through Friday; summer hours 9am-5pm, Monday through Thursday, 9am-3pm, Friday.
+The Academic Resource Center's office hours are as follows: 9am-5pm, Monday through Friday; summer hours 9am-5pm, Monday through Thursday, 9am-3pm, Friday.
 Students who are approved for accomodated testing are able to schedule space to take exams between 8am-6pm Monday-Thursday and 9am-5pm Friday.
 These hours are available during the Fall and Spring semesters.

 I am an incoming freshman, transfer student, graduate student, medical student.
-Will I receive the same accommodations as in high school?
+Will I receive the same accommodations as in my previous school?

 The Academic Resource Center strives to provide the most appropriate accommodations for each student based on documentation from a medical professional while encouraging students to take advantage of all available resources at Georgetown.
-Accommodations identical to those provided in high school are not guaranteed.
-Contact the Academic Resource Center to inquire about the accommodation process.
+Accommodations identical to those provided in previous educational settings are not guaranteed.
+Refer to the Documentation/Accommodation Guidelines.

-I am taking summer classes at Georgetown but am enrolled at another university.
+I am taking classes at Georgetown but am enrolled at another university.
 Can I receive accommodations?

 Yes.
-Summer students must provide documentation from a medical professional; a letter from the student's home school's disability support office is not sufficient.
+Visiting students must provide documentation from a medical professional; a letter from the student's home school's disability support office is welcomed but not sufficient.
 Once appropriate documentation is received, the student must meet with the Disability/Learning Skills Advisor - School of Continuing Studies to determine accommodations and familiarize the student with policies and procedures in the Academic Resource Center.

 If I suspect that I have a learning disability, can I be tested at the Academic Resource Center?